merative/spm-kubernetes/docs/01-PREREQ/spm-build.md

 ## Source the SPM environment variables

-Enter the directory where SPM is installed and source the SetEnvironment script; for example, in a shell script:
+Enter the directory where SPM is installed and source the SetEnvironment script; for example:

 ```shell
 cd /opt/IBM/Curam/Development